• Skip to main content

 Upload Photo Using Facebook Graph API With FacebookSDK Library:

-Uploading photos to Facebook via graph API often seems like a major issue to many developers as it’s not like other simple ‘post’ or publish data operations.
-Here we also need to pass an image object’s details information along with the API call.
-However, the facebook SDK library makes this easier for us to do that task in c#.
+Uploading photos to Facebook via graph API often seems like a major issue for many developers as it’s unlike other simple ‘post’ or publish data operations.
+Here, we also need to pass an image object’s details along with the API call.
+However, the Facebook SDK library makes it easier for us to do that task in c#.
 We can now upload a photo to Facebook using graph API in a much simpler way.
 Here is a code sample to upload an image:

 string photoAlbumID = "{youralbumid}";